-No appointment is necessary.
-The Writing Center staff invites you to stop by during center hours.
-If you would like to make an appointment, simply sign up on the clipboard on the wall outside the center.
+Appointments are not necessary at the writing center.
+Just stop by during our hours, and we are happy to help you!
+But if you’d like an appointment, you can sign up for a 30-minute time slot on the clipboard outside the writing center.
 Appointments can be made up to two weeks in advance.
-Around mid-term and just before finals week, the Writing Center may be busy.
+Around mid-term and just before finals week, the writing center can get busy.
 During these times, we suggest you make an appointment to be sure that you get the time you want.

 What should I bring with me to the Writing Center?

 If you’re working on an assignment for a course, it’s always a good idea to bring a copy of the assignment sheet and/or course syllabus.
-You’ll get more specific feedback if your tutor clearly understands what it is that you are working on.
+You’ll get more specific feedback if the mentor clearly understands what it is that you are working on.
 It’s also a great help if you bring any notes, brainstorming, outlining, or drafting relevant to the assignment.

-If you have additional questions about the Writing Center or want more information about events and activities, e-mail Dr. Lynn Shelly, Lynn.Shelly@iup.edu, or Lara Hauer, firstname.lastname@example.org.
+If you have additional questions about the writing center or want more information about events and activities, e-mail Lynn Shelly, Lynn.Shelly@iup.edu, or Lara Hauer, firstname.lastname@example.org.